kshyam/shyam.kubeify.com/_pages/about.md

            go buffalo,
            Relational DB like mysql/postgres,
            NoSql DB like mongodb,
-           Cloud and Orchitaration tools like
+           Cloud and Orchestration tools like
            Amazon cloud, Google Cloud, Azure Cloud, Digital Ocean and many more.
            Kubernetes,
            Docker,